Field-Induced Ferroelectric Phase Transition Dynamics in PMN-PT compositions near the Morphotropic Phase Boundary: Discussion

 \subsection{Formation of Glassy Order in Non-Ferroelectric State}

-The FC-FH phase diagrams indicate that as compositions of PMN-PT near the MPB spend more time in a non-ferroelectric state, the field induced transition temperature decreases (see Fig.~\ref{fig:figure3} (b)).
-This observation was further refined by the aging experiments where it was found that aging at a temperature below the melting-temperatures also significantly decreased the field-induced transition temperature (see Fig.~\ref{fig:figure4} (c)).
+The FC-FH phase diagrams show that, for compositions near the MPB (see Fig.~\ref{fig:figure3} (b)), increasing the time spent in the non-ferroelectric state lowers the field-induced transition temperature.
+This trend is further reinforced by the aging experiments, which demonstrate that isothermal aging below the melting temperatures also reduces $T_c$ (see Fig.~\ref{fig:figure4} (c)).